subtchallenge/transponder_design/README.md

 This package includes and Arduino sketch in the form of an INO file.
 This file is ready to be uploaded to the trinket via USB.
 Adafruit has provided a [step-by-step guide](https://learn.adafruit.com/introducing-pro-trinket/downloads) for configuring a PC and the Arduino IDE to upload sketches to the Trinket.
 Please follow these directions **VERY CAREFULLY**.
 You must ensure that you choose the 3V version of the board, not the 5V version.
 You must also make sure to choose the USBtinyISP as the programmer.
 Failure to take these vital steps may brick the Trinket.

-Once your PC and Arduino IDE is configured to upload sketches to the Trinket, you may upload the INO file/sketch provided in this package.
+Once your PC and Arduino IDE is configured to upload sketches to the Trinket, you may upload the INO file/sketch provided in this package under `Arduino Code/Transmitter`.

 ## 4. Configuring